browserfs/runtime/README.md

 validator WebserviceResponse {
   // the response should match the data type "WebserviceResponse"
-  @instanceof 'WebserviceResponse';
+  @instanceof WebserviceResponse;

   // the stable version is right now 8, so we're using the v8 validator
-  meta: @require 'WebserviceV8MetaValidator';
+  meta: @require WebserviceV8MetaValidato';

   // force the minimum data length to be 32
   data: @minlength 32;